How To Start A Movement #5MinMotivation

 • The more people who join in, the less risky it is for others to join.
 Therefore, a leader needs to nurture his first followers as equals.

-The point that is important to drive home is that leadership is not about you, it’s about them, your team.
-Once the movement starts, the leader gets drowned in with the crowd.
-That is what leadership is about, the crowd and their results.
+The point that is important to drive home is that leadership is not about you; it’s about them, your team.
+Once the movement starts, the leader gets lost in the crowd.
+That is what leadership is about: the crowd and their results.

 What movement can you start today?